“Medicaid to Schools” Top 10 Audit Findings

 Action – Districts must make sure that all services are provided by appropriately qualified professionals when billing Medicaid for those services.
 Districts must maintain copies of professionals’ credentials; if credentials are in question, districts should consider requesting a “waiver of credentials” from the NH Department of Health and Human Services.

-Example – 1) Speech services were provided by a licensed speech therapist who is not certified by the American Speech, Language and Hearing Association (ASHA), if applicable and who is not supervised by a properly licensed Pathologist.
-These services cannot be billed to Medicaid under the speech procedure code, because the practitioner is not a qualified practitioner.
+Example – 1) Occupational Therapy services were provided by a licensed occupational therapist that is not certified by the NBCOT.
+These services cannot be billed to Medicaid under the OT procedure code, because the practitioner is not a qualified practitioner.
 2) Nursing services were provided by a certified nursing assistant (CNA) and were billed to Medicaid.
 This money would be paid back to the state in an audit, because a CNA is not listed as a qualified nursing professional.

 Result – Districts are still responsible.
 Districts cannot bill for services that are being provided at the placement or, if billed, the state will recoup.